fnaumenko/isChIP/README.md

 `-l|--rd-pos`<br>
 Adds read’s actual start position (location) to its name in the output files.
 It is useful for verifying aligners.<br>
 See [Output read name format](#output-read-name-format).<br>
-For BED, mate ('/1' or '/2') is added to the number
+For BED, mate ('/1' or '/2') is added to the number in case of PE reads

 `--rd-Nlim <int>`<br>
 Maximum permitted number of ambiguous code N in read.
 Reads exceeding this limit are ignored.